 Since the task will require turning over your mower to remove the blade, you may have to drain the gas depending on your model.
 Some can be tipped over without leakage, others can't.
 In any case, at least disconnect the spark plug temporarily.
 That's particularly important for those models with an auto-starter.
 The chances are very low that the mower can be started accidentally, but make them zero anyway.

 Turn the mower deck over and wedge a block of wood between the blade and the underdeck to keep the blade from turning.
 Put on a pair of leather gloves and grab an adjustable wrench or one of the right size for your mower.

 Oil the mower blade lightly with fine machine oil.
-Then take the file in both hands and run it across the beveled edge in a smooth motion from the center to the edge away from your body.
+Then take the file in both hands and run it across the bevelled edge in a smooth motion from the centre to the edge away from your body.
 Take care to keep the file at the same angle as the bevel as much as possible.
-For those without the skill, special angled clamps are available.
+For those without the skill special angled clamps are available.

 Don't file the flat edge, unless it's necessary in order to smooth off a nick that has pushed metal out, making it not flat at that spot.